MasWag/FalCAuN/README.md

 #### Input mapper

-Input mapper specifies the possible input values of each signal (e.g., break and throttle).
+Input mapper specifies the possible input values of each signal (e.g., brake and throttle).
 Each signal can take a different number of inputs i.e., N0 and N1 can be different.

 ```
 <value 1 of signal(0)>	<value 2 of signal(0)>	...	<value N0 of signal(0)>